mnagy94/jexer/README.md

   jexer.Swing
   -----------

-  Used only by jexer.demos.Demo1.
+  Used only by jexer.demos.Demo1 and jexer.demos.Demo4.
 If true, use the Swing interface for the demo application.
-Default: true on Windows platforms (os.name starts with "Windows"), false on non-Windows platforms.
+Default: true on Windows (os.name starts with "Windows") and Mac (os.name starts with "Mac"), false on non-Windows and non-Mac platforms.

   jexer.Swing.cursorStyle
   -----------------------